How to Make Your OT Resume Stand Out

 Conclusion

-I provided the resumes above so you could see some examples of various accomplishments in action.
-I wanted you to see how my wording reflected different aspects of my work as my career has evolved in a more non-traditional way.
+I provided the resumes above so you could see some concrete examples of different types of accomplishments.
+I also wanted you to see how my wording reflects different aspects of my work as my career progressed down a more non-traditional path.

-And that’s the single most important consideration when building a resume that’s different.
-You want to create a resume that really tells your story.
+And that’s the single most important consideration when building a resume that is truly unique: you want to create a resume that really tells your individual story.

-If you can add three to five accomplishments to your resume—and, at the same time, try to remove redundant roles and responsibilities—you’ll have a much more crisp, streamlined, and hard-hitting document.
+If you can add three to five accomplishments to your resume—and, at the same time, try to remove redundant roles and responsibilities—then you’ll have a much more crisp, streamlined, hard-hitting document.

-While accomplishments and skills are very important on your resume, they’re also the key building blocks for your cover letters, interviews, and networking efforts.
+While accomplishments and skills are important resume components, they’re also the key building blocks for your cover letters, interviews, and networking efforts.

-By having a clear mental picture of the unique elements that make you stand out, you’ll be much better equipped to apply for the best jobs out there.
+By having a clear mental picture of what makes you stand out, you’ll be much better equipped to compete for the best jobs out there.

 Instead of being an occupational therapist with eight years of experience, you’ll be the OT who has trained new members and sharpened processes for efficiency.
-Or the COTA who can bring in new trends and find creative ways to get the right equipment into patients’ hands.
+Or the COTA who can operationalize new trends and find creative ways to get the right equipment into patients’ hands.

-And that will resonate powerfully with potential employers.
+And that will resonate with potential employers in a big way.

 This article was originally written by Richard Poulin, and has since been reworded to reflect the latest resume trends and practices.
 Richard is a resume writer focused on helping professionals stand out.